Erica's Soul Food: Reception

 In 2021, Jordan Michelman of Portland Monthly said Erica's had the city's best chicken wings, writing, "As carts rise again as hubs of culinary innovation with cultish fanbases, Erica's has emerged as one of the most exciting new kitchens to open in Portland in the past year and a half—not just for its food, but for its community impact.
 Call your wing-loving friends.
 Make yours a double order.
 Wings this good are a gift.
 Enjoy and be thankful."
 The magazine's Katherine Chew Hamilton and Karen Brooks included Erica's in a list of the city's best new food carts.
 Similarly, Michael Russell of The Oregonian included Erica's in a list of the city's best new food carts of 2021, saying the restaurant "makes some of the best soul food in the city, period".
 He said the menu "rewards exploration" and recommended the meatloaf, macaroni and cheese, greens, and red velvet cake.

 The Portland Mercury's Suzette Smith said Erica's offers "damn fine" Southern food and "might make the best tater tot in Portland" in 2021.
 Erica's ranked in the top ten on Yelp for restaurants with the best macaroni and cheese, as of mid 2021.
 Nick Woo and Brooke Jackson-Glidden included Erica's in Eater Portland's 2021 "guide to Portland's most outstanding food carts".
 The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of "13 Spots for Serious Soul Food in Portland and Beyond".
+Erica's was also included in the website's 2025 overview of Portland's best food carts.